Kwame Nkrumah: Gold Coast

 Kwame Nkrumah was born on Tuesday, 21 September 1909 in Nkroful, Nzema East, (now Ellembele), Gold Coast (now Ghana).
 Nkroful was a small village in the Nzema area, in the southwest of the Gold Coast, close to the frontier with the French colony of the Ivory Coast.
+Kwame was his mother's only child.
 His father did not live with the family, but worked in Half Assini where he pursued his goldsmith business until his death.
-Kwame Nkrumah was raised by his mother and his extended family, who lived together traditionally and had more distant relatives often visiting.
-He lived a carefree childhood, spent in the village, in the bush, and on the nearby sea.
+At age 3, Nkrumah and his mother moved to Half Assini to join his father.
+They sent him to the elementary school run by a Catholic mission at Half Assini, where he proved an adept student.

 During his years as a student in the United States, he was known as Francis Nwia Kofi Nkrumah, Kofi being the Akan name given to males born on Fridays.
 He later changed his name to Kwame Nkrumah in 1945 in the UK, preferring the name "Kwame".
 According to Ebenezer Obiri Addo in his study of the future president, the name "Nkrumah", a name traditionally given to a ninth child, indicates that Kwame probably held that place in the house of his father, who had several wives.

 His father, Opanyin Kofi Nwiana Ngolomah, came from Nkroful and belonged to the Asona clan of the Akan Tribe.
 Sources indicated that Ngolomah stayed at Tarkwa-Nsuaem and dealt in the goldsmith business.
 Ngolomah was respected for his wise counsel by those who sought his advice on traditional issues and domestic affairs.
 He died in 1927.

-Kwame was his mother's only child.
-(Note: Nyanibah survived her son, watching over him throughout his life.
-For a time after his death, she guarded his tomb.
-See Birmingham.)
-She sent him to the elementary school run by a Catholic mission at Half Assini, where he proved an adept student.

 Although his mother, whose name was Elizabeth Nyanibah (1877–1979), later stated his year of birth as 1912, Nkrumah wrote that he was born on 21 September 1909.
 His mother hailed from Nsuaem and belonged to the Agona family.
 She was a fishmonger and petty trader when she married his father.
 Eight days after his birth, his father named him as Francis Nwia-Kofi after a relative but later his parents named him as Francis Kwame Ngolomah.